-* Faith that does not result in good deeds is not real faith
+Faith that does not result in good deeds is not real faith

-* Sow an action, reap a habit.
+Sow an action, reap a habit.
 Sow a habit, reap character.
-Sow character,

-reap a destiny
+Sow character, reap a destiny

-* Dishonest money brings grief to all the family, but hating bribes brings
+Dishonest money brings grief to all the family, but hating bribes brings happiness

-happiness

-* One of the manifestations of a poor self-image is someone who can't take
+One of the manifestations of a poor self-image is someone who can't take any kidding

-any kidding

-* Winners will take care of themselves.
-When you give your best effort that is

-what makes you a winner
+Winners will take care of themselves.
+When you give your best effort that is what makes you a winner

-* If we cannot love ourselves, where will we draw our love for anyone else?
+If we cannot love ourselves, where will we draw our love for anyone else?

-* Every choice has an end result
+Every choice has an end result

-* When there is moral rot within a nation, its government topples easily;

-but with hones sensible leaders there is stability
+When there is moral rot within a nation, its government topples easily; but with hones sensible leaders there is stability

-* From the neck up there's absolutely no limit to what you can accomplish
+From the neck up there's absolutely no limit to what you can accomplish

-* Real optimism is exposed to the worst but expects the best
+Real optimism is exposed to the worst but expects the best

-* Work brings profit; talk brings poverty
+Work brings profit; talk brings poverty

-* If people like you they'll listen to you, but if thy trust you they'll do business
+If people like you they'll listen to you, but if thy trust you they'll do business with you

-with you

-* If you don't teach a man a trade, you raise a thief
+If you don't teach a man a trade, you raise a thief

-* Efficiency is doing things right.
-Effectiveness is doing the right
+Efficiency is doing things right.
+Effectiveness is doing the right things efficiently

-things efficiently

-* The best way to remove a chip from somebody else's shoulder is to let

-him take a bow
+The best way to remove a chip from somebody else's shoulder is to let him take a bow

-* Logic will not change an emotion, but an action will
+Logic will not change an emotion, but an action will

-* Try to live in peace with everyone; work hard at it
+Try to live in peace with everyone; work hard at it

-* A wise man restrains his anger and overlooks insults.
+A wise man restrains his anger and overlooks insults.
 This is to his credit

-* Motivation follows the action
+Motivation follows the action

-* If you want to change your life, do it flamboyantly and start immediately
+If you want to change your life, do it flamboyantly and start immediately

-* A man will reap just the kind of crop he sows
+A man will reap just the kind of crop he sows

-* It is not what happens to you that determines how far you go in life;

-it is what you do with what happens to you
+It is not what happens to you that determines how far you go in life; it is what you do with what happens to you

-* Kids go where there's excitement.
+Kids go where there's excitement.
 They stay where there's love

-* The man who commits adultery is an utter fool, for he destroys his own soul
+The man who commits adultery is an utter fool, for he destroys his own soul

-* Worse than being blind would be to be able to see but not have any vision
+Worse than being blind would be to be able to see but not have any vision

-* There have been 11 billion people to walk this earth, but there’s never

-been one like you
+There have been 11 billion people to walk this earth, but there’s never been one like you

-* We become by effort primarily what we end up becoming
+We become by effort primarily what we end up becoming

-* If you love someone you will always stand your ground in defending them
+If you love someone you will always stand your ground in defending them

-* When the outlook isn’t good, try the up-look
+When the outlook isn’t good, try the up-look

-* When you take charge and break a destructive habit, it some

-wonderful things for your self-image
+When you take charge and break a destructive habit, it some wonderful things for your self-image

-* Let love be your greatest aim
+Let love be your greatest aim

-* When you throw dirt at people you’re not doing a thing but losing ground
+When you throw dirt at people you’re not doing a thing but losing ground

-* Work is the price we pay to travel the highway to success
+Work is the price we pay to travel the highway to success

-* Develop a swelled heart, not a swelled head
+Develop a swelled heart, not a swelled head

-* You cannot tailor make the situations in life, but you can tailor make the

-attitudes to fit those situations
+You cannot tailor make the situations in life, but you can tailor make the attitudes to fit those situations

-* The good influence of godly citizens causes a city to prosper, but the moral

-decay of the wicked drives it downhill
+The good influence of godly citizens causes a city to prosper, but the moral decay of the wicked drives it downhill

-* You’re what you are and where you are because of what’s gone

-into your mind
+You’re what you are and where you are because of what’s gone into your mind

-* A key in winning relationships is to let the other person feel important
+A key in winning relationships is to let the other person feel important

-* When you give a man a dole, you deny him his dignity and you rob him of his
+When you give a man a dole, you deny him his dignity and you rob him of his destiny

-destiny

-* If you will set the example, you don't need to bother about setting the rules
+If you will set the example, you don't need to bother about setting the rules

-* If you don't see yourself as a winner, then you cannot perform as a winner
+If you don't see yourself as a winner, then you cannot perform as a winner

-* Turn from all known sin and spend your time doing good
+Turn from all known sin and spend your time doing good